Demon Slayer: Kimetsu no Yaiba – The Hinokami Chronicles: Reception

-Demon Slayer: Kimetsu no Yaiba – The Hinokami Chronicles received "mixed or average" reviews for most platforms according to review aggregator Metacritic; the Xbox Series X/S version received "generally favorable" reviews.
+Demon Slayer: Kimetsu no Yaiba – The Hinokami Chronicles received "mixed or average" reviews for most platforms, according to review aggregator Metacritic; the Xbox Series X/S version received "generally favorable" reviews.
 The PlayStation 4 version of Demon Slayer: Kimetsu no Yaiba – The Hinokami Chronicles was the bestselling retail game during its first week of release in Japan, with 94,849 physical copies being sold.
 The PlayStation 5 also version sold 20,187 copies during the same week, making it the second bestselling retail game in the country.
-As of December 2021, the game has sold over 1.32 million copies worldwide.
+By December 2021, the game had sold over 1.32 million copies worldwide.
+By March 2023, it had sold over 3 million copies worldwide.
+By February 2024, it had sold over 3.5 million copies worldwide.

+Demon Slayer: Kimetsu no Yaiba – The Hinokami Chronicles was nominated for Best Fighting Game at The Game Awards 2021.